Seanxupoj/DATA-ANALYST-PORTFOLIO/Fitness Tracker Data Exploration/FitnessTracker_EDA.md

 ## Project Overview

 This exploratory analysis is a capstone project for *Google Data Analytics Professional Course*.
-I selected this topic mainly because of my personal interest in healthy lifestyle.
-I will use *RStudio* for the entire analysis and *R Markdown* for reporting the process and the results.
+I selected this topic because of my personal interest in healthy lifestyle and health data.
+In this project, I have used *RStudio* for the entire exploration and *R Markdown* for reporting the process and the results.

 The dataset I will be analyzing is called `Fitbit fitness tracker data`